 What is the Process for Filing Bankruptcy in California, Are There Prerequisites?

 From the time you file for Chapter 7 bankruptcy, the process takes approximately 3-4 months, depending on various factors.
 Once the process resolves, you're ready for a fresh start, free of debt.
 Alternatively, Chapter 13 bankruptcy involves a reorganization of debt.
 Payment plans for Chapter 13 bankruptcy are usually around 3-5 years.

-- Free consultation with a bankruptcy attorney at our office;
+- Personal Consultation with a bankruptcy attorney at our office;

 - Fill out a bankruptcy packet and meet with one of our assistants to review your paperwork and verify that all necessary information has been provided;

 - Meet with your attorney and review your Petition to be sure all information is accurate and ready to file;

 - Approximately 30 days after filing, attend an informal meeting with a United States Trustee (the average length of these meetings is typically 4-7 minutes);

 - 60 Days later, your Discharge is processed;